atacolak/markov-to-transformers/README.md

 # Markov to Transformers: Character-Level Name Generation

-This repo explores character-level name generation using different modeling techniques—from a straightforward trigram-based Markov Model to more expressive neural networks like MLPs and beyond.
+This repo explores character-level name generation using different modeling techniques - from a straightforward trigram-based Markov Model to more expressive neural networks like MLPs and beyond.

 Models include:
 - **Trigram Markov**: a simple probabilistic baseline